-&lt;sup>25It thus has a similar logic to MIDAS itself.
-The method of imputing the removed values (and the proportion particular, for determining the optimal length of the training process, which is difficult to know a priori.
+Overimputation, which was developed by Honaker et al. (2011) and Blackwell, Honaker, and King (2017), involves removing random observed values from the dataset, generating multiple imputations for each value, and checking the accuracy of these imputations.25 This method is useful both for the evaluating the overall performance of the imputation model and, in particular, for determining the optimal length of the training process, which is difficult to know a priori.
 Initially, additional training epochs should improve the model's predictive performance as it learns more accurate approximations of the missing-data posterior.
 However, longer training yields diminishing returns and increases the likelihood of overfitting.
 Overimputation allows users to track model performance over the course of training, helping them to establish an appropriate point at which to halt this process in the final imputation run.